Zhaopudark/PSComputerManagementZp/Examples/Examples.md

 - `Host Machine` is running and has been proxied.
 - `Host Machine` has detect the `Virtual Machine`'s  `Network Adapter`, such as `vEthernet (Default Switch)`
 - `Host Machine` has enable `LAN proxy`.
-- `Virtual Machine`'s gateway IP address is the above adapter' IP address.
+- `Virtual Machine`'s gateway IP address is just the above adapter' IP address.

 Then, by following settings on the `Virtual Machine`, it can through its gateway to use `Host Machine`'s system proxy.